chasebleyl/100-days-of-code/log.md

 Not a very productive day today.
 I tried to make some unit tests for the OCR app for trail cams that I created last week but it went poorly fast.
 It would have been much easier to start with the tests than to begin them half way through.
 I need to be more serious about TDD!

 ### [R1D17](#r1-d17)
+Rough day today!
+Motivation was super low - probably due to a lack of sleep.
+I got my hour in doing edits to my log and to my personal site (chasebleyl.com).
+Glad I did something - hopefully tomorrow and the rest of the week will be more productive.